Ron DeSantis prepares for 2024 bid as NAACP advises against Florida travel – live

-Ron DeSantis 2024 – live: NAACP advises against travel to Florida as governor prepares for presidential bid
+Ron DeSantis news – live: Florida governor slams NAACP ‘stunt’ travel advisory as 2024 campaign launch nears

 Republican expected to officially enter White House race this week after months of speculation